Reed College

 Reed College is a private liberal arts college in Portland, Oregon, United States.
 Founded in 1908, Reed is a residential college with a campus in the Eastmoreland neighborhood, Tudor-Gothic style architecture, and a forested canyon nature preserve at its center.
-Reed alumni include 123 Fulbright Scholars, 73 Watson Fellows, and three Churchill Scholars.
-Its 32 Rhodes Scholars are the second-most for a liberal arts college.
-Reed is ranked fourth in the United States for the percentage of its graduates who earn a PhD.
+Reed maintains a 9:1 student-to-faculty ratio and has approximately 1,300 undergraduate students.

+Reed's curriculum includes programs in the humanities, social sciences, natural sciences, and arts.
+The college operates the Reed Research Reactor, a TRIGA research reactor used for undergraduate education and research, and in 2025 was classified as a Research College and University by the Carnegie Classification of Institutions of Higher Education.

+Reed has developed a reputation for academic rigor and political progressivism, as well as for distinctive student traditions and an unconventional approach to undergraduate education.